kyma-project/api-gateway/docs/jwt-ory-to-istio.md

 Istio doesn't support configuring a JWT token from `cookie`, and Ory Oathkeeper does.
 Istio supports only `fromHeaders` and `fromParams` configurations.

-Using Istio as JWT access strategy requires the workload behind the service to be in the service mesh, e.g. having Istio proxy.
-More information on how to add workloads into Istio service mesh [in here](https://istio.io/latest/docs/ops/common-problems/injection/).
+Using Istio as JWT access strategy requires the workload behind the service to be in the service mesh, for example, to have the Istio proxy.
+To learn how to add workloads to the Istio service mesh read the [Istio documentation](https://istio.io/latest/docs/ops/common-problems/injection/).